cs3110/textbook/modules/intro.md

 Modules are abstracted by giving *specifications* of what they are supposed to do.
-A good module specification is clear, understandable, and give just enough information about what the module does for clients to successfully use it.
+A good module specification is clear, understandable, and gives just enough information about what the module does for clients to successfully use it.
 This abstraction makes the programmer's job much easier; it is helpful even when there is only one programmer working on a moderately large program, and it is crucial when there is more than